scheff173/NoGL3dDemo/README.md

 It appears to be less useful nowadays where nearly every computer (incl. smartphones) seems to have a GPU.
 On the other hand, such things (which I still learned and practiced while I was studying at University) are usually under the hood &ndash; at best, somebody can imagine how it may work.

-So, I came to the idea that it might be funny to do this again as if there were no GPU &ndash; for my own joy and education and, may be, for somebody else too who is curious about this.
+So, I came to the idea that it might be funny to do this again as if there were no GPU &ndash; for my own joy and education and, may be, for somebody else's too who is curious about this.

 ## Build Application

 To build the sources, I prepared a Qt project file.
-On [cygwin64](http://www.cygwin.org), I simply did:
+On [cygwin64](http://www.cygwin.org), I built the application with:

     $ qtmake-qt5 qNoGL3dDemo.pro